 As those who have ridden this unique attraction can attest, this is not your typical motion simulator type ride.

 The ride is in The Land Pavillion in Future World.
 The building itself is shaped like a huge, truncated hangar, simillar to what you might find at a medium sized municipal airfield.
 The interior is also reminiscent of a municipal airfield, with chain link fencing in places.
 There is no separate pre-show to speak of.
-However, when you are ready to load up into your moving theater, you are treated to a short safety spiel type video on an overhead monitor.
+However, when you are ready to load up into your moving theater, you are treated to a short safety spiel video on an overhead monitor.

 Inside the theater, you will be guided to one of three large ride vehicles.
 Each has three rows of seating, with the most desirable being the front row, closest to the screen.
 When the ride begins, the front row winds up being the highest in the air, and none of the other rows are visible, as they go below and slightly to the rear of the row in front.
 I rode in the middle row, which still offers a fairly immersive experience.

 The theater seats are quite honestly are the most comfortable ride vehicle seats in any attraction.
 They are very similar to slightly reclined lawn chairs, with a mesh seat and back, and are perfect for this attraction.
 They are also somewhat wider and larger than ride seating in most amusement park attractions.
 Safety is provided by a simple lap belt restraint, leaving you with a comfortable, free feeling as the ride begins.

 At the start, your ride vehicle is lifted swiftly and smoothly forward and up, with each row stacking vertically above the other, right in front of a massive theater screen.
-You then begin to "fly" through stunning scenes filmed over the California landscape.
-You are swept over snow capped ridges, desert canyons, rocky seashores, and gorgeous beaches.
-The whole experience culminates with a swooping run up Main Street USA to Sleeping Beauty Castle at Disneyland, ending among the evening fireworks display over Epcot's Spaceship Earth.
+You then begin to "fly" through stunning scenes filmed over landmarks all across the world.
+You are swept over Fiji, the Egyptian pyramids, the Eiffel Tower, Monument Valley and more.
+The whole experience culminates with an evening fireworks display over Epcot's Spaceship Earth.